Efficient and Robust Estimation of the Generalized LATE Model: Semiparametric Efficiency

+The next proposition shows that the CEP estimators are semiparametrically efficient.
+The result is similar in style to \citeauthor{hahn1998role}'s (\citeyear{hahn1998role}) Proposition 4 that the low-level regularity conditions are omitted.
+Instead, the proposition assumes the high-level condition that the CEP estimators are asymptotically linear, which means they are asymptotically equivalent to sample averages.
+More formally, an estimator $\hat{\beta}$ of $\beta$ is asymptotically linear if it admits an influence function.
+That is, there exists an iid sequence $\psi_i$ with zero mean and finite variance such that

+Since each element of the conditional expectations $h_{Y,t,z}$, $h_{t,z}$, and $\pi_z$ can be considered as coming from a binary LATE model, the regularity conditions in \cite{hong2010supplement} should work with little modification.

+\begin{proposition} Suppose the CEP estimators are asymptotically linear, then they achieve the semiparametric efficiency bound. \end{proposition}

-Condition \ref{thm:est1}\ref{newey:rc} is a standard requirement on the convergence rate of nonparametric estimators in the semiparametric two-step estimation literature \citep{newey1994asymptotic,newey1994large}.
-Condition \ref{thm:est1}\ref{newey:donsker} is also standard that requires the functional spaces containing the infinite-dimensional nuisance parameters are not too complex, for the stochastic equicontinuity condition to hold.
-The reason for this type of ``limited information'' estimators to work is well explained in \cite{ackerberg2014asymptotic}.
-The estimation problem here falls into their general semiparametric model where the parameter of interest is defined by possibly overidentifying unconditional moment restrictions and the nuisance function are defined by exactly identifying conditional moment restrictions.
-They showed that the semiparametric two-step optimally weighted GMM estimators achieve the efficiency bound, which are the CEP estimators in this case since the parameters of interest are exactly identified.
+The reason that this type of estimator is efficient is well explained in \cite{ackerberg2014asymptotic}.
+The estimation problem here falls into their general semiparametric model, where the finite-dimensional parameter of interest is defined by unconditional moment restrictions.
+They show that the semiparametric two-step optimally weighted GMM estimators, the CEP estimators in this case, achieve the efficiency bound since the parameters of interest are exactly identified.
 Discussions related to this phenomenon can also be found in \cite{chen2018overidentification}.